A list of a all the best Lens Hoods, Screen Protectors, Cases, Straps, Thumb Grips, Soft Shutters and more. For the Fuji X100T, X100 and X100s.

 UV Filters

-Personally usually by B+W. They have Multi-Coated Nano UV filters now that seem to stay clean a little better, but they are often more expensive.
+I buy B+W. They now have Multi-Coated Nano UV filters that seem to stay clean a little better but are often more expensive.

 Hoya 49mm HMC UV Multi-Coated Slim Frame Glass Filter